 - Covered premiums

 - 12-month budget

 - New coverages

 - Conversion rates

 - Reported injuries

 - Open claims

 - Closed claims

-- Damage payments
+- Claims payments

 - Claims provisions

 - Injury history

-- All major damages major damages are defined as damages that are expected to be over DKK 500,000.
+All major claims - major claims are defined as claims that are expected to be over DKK 500,000.

-Using the key figures above The Board of Directors must make a thorough assessment of whether the identification of the company's underwriting risks is correct at least once a year.
+Using the key figures above the Board of Directors must make a thorough assessment of whether the identification of the company's underwriting risks is correct at least once a year.

-As DSS has only just received a license to conduct direct health insurance the current exposure is 0.
-The expectation is that DSS upon receiving their license will have approximately DKK 500Min yearly premiums.
-Overall, the product sold by DSS is the high frequency with regards to claims.
+Overall, the products sold by DSS are related to -a high frequency with regards to claims.
 The severity is, however, expected to be very low, resulting in single exposures not being relevant.
 DSS has currently no reinsurance protection meaning that their gross exposure is equal to their net exposures.
 DSS's maximum possible net exposures undertaken is set by the Board of Directors as a yearly maximum of DKK 1.0M per insured and coverage of three months runoff on claims.
 DSS is currently compliant with this policy.